Ice cream shop, 16/90 T’ville Scoops, now open for business in Taylorsville’s West End

 The shop will, of course, be open Saturday, May 6, for the Apple Blossom Festival, and have live music that day.
 Lisa McDonald noted that live music will be scheduled at the shop most weekends.

-Barry and Lisa McDonald have been in Alexander County now for two years, having moved here from Cabarrus County.
+Barry and Lisa McDonald have been in Alexander County now for two years, having moved here from Rowan County.
 They moved here to be near Barry’s mother, Vera Payne McDonald, daughter of the late D.W.
 Payne, of Taylorsville.
 Lisa just left her job at a local furniture company in order to help Barry set up and operate T’ville Scoops.

 A room in the back of the store will be available for birthday parties and gatherings, for a small fee.